Yasi92/Happy-Pet/TESTING.md

 - Click on the button and make sure that the animation effect works properly and the page scrolls to the top smoothly.

-### Footer

 ### Custom 404 Page
 - Try to change the pathname in the URL manually to a random name and make sure that the custom 404 page appears on the screen informing you that the page is not found.
 - Click on the "Let's Go Home" button and make sure it returns you to the home page.
-- **Note** that this is something that you can examine only on production and not on your development environment when the debuuger is set to True.
+- **Note** that this is something that you can examine only on production and not in your development environment when the debugger is set to True.

 ## Further Testing
 I have tested the live website on the following browsers and devices with [BrowserStack](https://live.browserstack.com/)